How to Create a Whiteboard Video Step by Step

 Drawings will always have a special place in storytelling.
 Whether you are demonstrating a new concept to a child, highlighting the features of a product to your bosses, or showcasing the intricacies of a marketing campaign, drawings make it easier for the audience to understand what is being said.

 That is why it is so important to learn how to create whiteboard animation.
-When you learn how to create a whiteboard video, you are in a unique position when it comes to selling your story, and convincing others of what you already know.
+When you learn how to create a whiteboard video with animate pictures app, you are in a unique position when it comes to selling your story, and convincing others of what you already know.

 Part 1：What is Whiteboard Animation Video?

-To understand whiteboard animation video, we must go back to the beginnings.
+To understand the whiteboard animation video, we must go back to the beginning.
 Think about how professors illustrate different topics and equations using a whiteboard.
-They will write down the important words or formulas, and then expand on that information through their lecture.
+They will write down the important words or formulas and then expand on that information through their lecture.

 When someone watches a whiteboard animation video, they see the series of images and graphics in sequential order, and there is usually a narration accompanying those images.
 These videos can be short, anywhere from 30 to 90 seconds.
 The idea is to deliver information in a clear, coherent and concise way.